 Would you want to do this manual calculation breakout?
 I don’t see much of a reason, but you could use this method if needed.

-Reporting Impressions is not as problematic, much like Page-Level reporting.
+Reporting Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More is not as problematic, much like Page-Level reporting.
 Facebook separates Paid Impressions and Organic Impressions accordingly, and these require no de-duplication or manual re-calculation.
 You should see that simply adding these numbers together will equal the Total Impressions reported metric.
 This makes for easier reporting.

 Breaking Out Facebook Post Reach Results: Fans vs. Non-Fans